Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 • Permit and Paperwork: We cover all required trekking permits.
 You need the Sagarmatha National Park Entry Permit, the Khumbu Pasang Lhamu Rural Municipality fee, and the TIMS Card.
 We include and arrange these as part of your package.

 • First aid and safety: Your guide carries a stocked kit, including altitude sickness medication.
 The team also holds a portable oxygen cylinder for emergency use.
-They maintain phone communication for coordinating helicopter rescues.
+They maintain phone contact to coordinate helicopter rescues.

 • Extra Amenities: We serve seasonal fruits and snacks during the trek.
 Wi-Fi is complimentary in luxury lodges up to Deboche, and mobile data may be available for a small cost in higher elevations.
 You can charge your electronics for free till Deboche.
 If these devices require high power or you need to charge multiple devices, a small additional fee may be incurred.